franck-benault/test-kotlin/README.md

 this is a simple introduction of kotlin for java backend developers...

-Kotlin works fine with all java libraries
+Kotlin works fine with all java libraries.

 ## Goal of Kotlin
-The goal of Kotlin is to be an alternative of Java
+The goal of Kotlin is to be an alternative of Java, "pragmatic new language"
 * more concise
 * more productive
 * safer